 The fabulous Norwegian nature – and the gorgeous fjords in particular – play a key role in Frozen.
-How one might even forget about the location of beautiful Arendelle?
+How might one even forget about the location of beautiful Arendelle?
 And considering that there are over 1,000 majestic fjords in Norway, it might be tough to choose where to travel.

 Our Frozen Tour in Norway offers you to acquaint yourself with the culture and folklore of this beautiful Scandinavian country.
 You will not only visit historical sites (some of which are very similar to those in the movie) and hear stories about how the locals lived in the past, but you will also have a chance to taste local meals (some of which – such as Spekemet – can also be noticed in Frozen 2).

 New characters also appeared in Frozen 2, but you should especially look out for the intimidating Nøkk.
-Actually, it is based on the Norwegian myths and stories about Nøkken, the Norwegian water spirit.
+Actually, it is based on Norwegian myths and stories about Nøkken, the Norwegian water spirit.